The retail labels you actually use. Plus a custom size for everything else.

 Do I need DYMO Connect installed to use label printing?

-Yes.
+Only for DYMO thermal printing.
 Vendee Pro talks to your DYMO LabelWriter through DYMO Connect for Desktop, which runs on the same computer as the browser.
 Install it once, plug in your printer, and the Settings page auto-detects it.
-You can still author label profiles in the browser without DYMO Connect — the in-page preview works offline so you can lay out a label before the printer arrives.
+Avery and OnlineLabels sheet labels need no extra software — they generate as a PDF you print on any regular laser or inkjet printer.
+You can still author label profiles in the browser without a printer connected — the in-page preview works offline so you can lay out a label before the hardware arrives.

 Which DYMO LabelWriter models are supported?